performant-software/Neatline/docs/final/neatline-stylesheets.md

 }
 ```

-Now, when I click "Save" at the bottom of the form, Neatline will update the "Fill Opacity" and "Stroke Width" of all 800,000 records tagged as `precinct`s with the values provided in the stylesheet.
+Now, when I click "Save" at the bottom of the form, Neatline will update the "Fill Opacity" and "Stroke Width" of all 800,000 records tagged as `precinct`s with `0.5` and `0`.
 Next, let's add the date visibility settings for each of the three election-season tags:

 ```css
 .precinct {